 So how does this affect prices?

-If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are on the right track.
-As you can imagine, older air conditioners more often have leaks and need repairs.
+If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
+As you might assume, older air conditioners may have more leaks and need repairs.
 Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
-Prices have only increased due to scarcity.
+Prices have only gone up due to scarcity.

-Recall that in order to buy R22, you must be an EPA-certified technician.
+Don’t forget that in order to purchase R22, you must be an EPA-certified technician.
 So, the normal homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
+Plus, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies are forced to cover the increased overhead related to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our technicians come out to review your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade because of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our technicians come out to review your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade because of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you own an air conditioning system that was built before 2010, your AC will probably have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can check the type of refrigerant your system runs on by reading the appliance’s nameplate.
+If you own an air conditioning system that was built before 2010, your AC will likely have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can grab your user’s manual.
+If you don’t find it, you can grab your user’s manual.
 If that doesn’t work either, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may know by the brand name Puron.
+The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a recognized brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It provides a higher safety rating tests than R22.

 You may have heard information about “drop-in” replacements for R22.
 We strongly recommend against this choice.
-Normally a homeowner who is uneasy about the cost of replacing their unit seeks out an alternative, and this sounds like an easy solution.
-It often costs the homeowner more money, and nearly always voids the manufacturer warranty.
-The truth about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
+Normally a homeowner who is uneasy about the cost of replacing their unit seeks out an alternative, and this appears to be an easy solution.
+It usually costs the homeowner more money, and nearly always voids the manufacturer warranty.
+The fact about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
 The phrase “drop-in” is suggesting retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and demand different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this critical step is skipped, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+In part, this is because different refrigerants operate at different pressure levels and demand different parts to run, which means the technician is forced to replace the most expensive components of your system to fit with the new refrigerant.
+If this critical step is missed, your system will quickly stop running, and you’ll end up installing a new unit anyway.
 If you are dead set on exploring drop-ins, then consult with an HVAC company to determine your best replacement refrigerant.

-It’s better to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow an unexpected replacement.
+It’s smart to discuss pricing choices with your HVAC provider if you’re concerned about cost.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we monitor for any manufacturer and utility rebates that would make it easier to manage an unforeseen replacement.
 To reduce the chances of an emergency on a hot day, lots of our customers elect to do a pre-emptive replacement, and replace an old system before it quits working.
-If you’re of a similar mind, then you’re in good company!
+If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 could potentially use R22, so it’s best to check with an HVAC Expert.
-You can always check for this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, systems installed after 2010 could potentially use R22, so it’s ideal to check with an HVAC Expert.
+You can always find this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?